Siyavush of our century: Work analysis

-The Russian historian Victor Shnirelmann writes that in this work, Rasulzade “tried once again to defend the principle of federalism, but at the same time referred to the peculiarities of the Azerbaijani nation formation”.
-As Shnirelmann notes, Rasulzade, appealing for support to Ferdousis poem "Shahnameh", recalled that the glorious hero Siyavush was the son of the Iranian shah and the Turanian beauty, consequently the “symbol of two cultural worlds fusion”.
-For the author, according to Shnirelmann, this served as an important argument in the favour of the federalism, because, as he emphasized “Siyavush of our times represents the people that combine Iranian and Turanian cultures,” and therefore, this nation “was determined by the fate itself to create the democratic Azerbaijan, respecting the human rights regardless of nationality”.
+The Russian historian Victor Shnirelmann writes that in this work, Rasulzade “tried once again to defend the principle of federalism, but at the same time referred to the peculiarities of the Azerbaijani nation formation.”
+As Shnirelmann notes, Rasulzade, appealing for support to Ferdousis's poem "Shahnameh", recalled that the glorious hero Siyavush was the son of the Iranian shah and the Turanian beauty, consequently the “symbol of two cultural worlds fusion”.
+For the author, according to Shnirelmann, this served as an important argument in favour of the federalism, because, as he emphasized “Siyavush of our times represents the people that combine Iranian and Turanian cultures,” and therefore, this nation “was determined by the fate itself to create the democratic Azerbaijan, respecting the human rights regardless of nationality.”
 Rasulzade even claimed that the third column of the famous Behistun inscription was made in the "Turanian" language.
-Shnirelmann believes that Rasulzades intentions were revealed when he resorted to a comparative assessment of the contemporary Iran and Turkey: he considered the former a country of obscurantism, and in the latter, according to Shnirelmann, he saw as a symbol of democracy and modernization.
+Shnirelmann believes that Rasulzades intentions were revealed when he resorted to a comparative assessment of the contemporary Iran and Turkey; he considered the former a country of obscurantism, and the latter, according to Shnirelmann, he saw as a symbol of democracy and modernization.